Policies

 Attendance

 Black River Public School believes it is the partnership we have with our parents and guardians that help our students build the habit of good attendance and punctuality.
-Parents want their children to do well in school but many don’t fully understand the connection between tardiness and absenteeism and a student’s academic achievement.
 Current research supports the fact that regular attendance is critical in the development and learning of all students.
 We now realize it is not only those students who fit the traditional definition of truancy, but those who are chronically absent, that are more likely to have lower grades and be less prepared in both school and in life.
 Even as children grow older and more independent, families play a key role in making sure students get to school on time every day.
 When you make school attendance a priority, you help your child get better grades, develop healthy life habits, avoid dangerous behavior and have a better chance of graduating from high school.

 UNDERSTANDING OUR ATTENDANCE PHILOSOPHY